AlbinTouma/4chan/README.md

 ![screenshot](./flashback.png)

-Flashback has a similar structure to forums like 4Chan.
+Flashback is similar to forums like 4Chan.
 The site has boards that contain threads.
 Each thread is a discussion on a topic and contains posts and replies.
 In the future the crawler will collect entities, events, and links from posts and replies on each thread.

+## Crime Data

+Crime related data:

+- Crime
+- Location(s) mentioned
+- Date(s) mentioned

+Metadata:

+- Public interest in crime (replies/views)
+- Sentiment analysis

-## Output
+## Roadmap

 So far the project has crawled one board and collected metadata on 66,000 threads posted between 2007-2005.
 - Rank threads by probability of crime related data based on thread title.